Take an Official State-Approved Hunter Safety Course

 Does Kansas Allow Online Hunter Safety Courses?

-The field day typically involves activities such as firearm handling, shooting safety, and wildlife identification, which are critical for responsible hunting.
+While students 18 and older can take the course online only, students under 18 must either take a full in-person course (our recommendation), or the online + in-person hybrid course.
+The post online course field day typically involves activities such as firearm handling, shooting safety, and wildlife identification, which are critical for responsible hunting.
 The KDWP provides a list of approved courses and schedules for these field days, which must be completed within a certain timeframe after finishing the online portion.

-Students who complete the online hunter safety course must register for and attend a field day session.
+Students 17 and under who complete the online hunter safety course must register for and attend a field day session.
 The field day is typically scheduled through the Kansas Department of Wildlife and Parks website.
 Without completing this in-person component, the hunter education certification will not be issued.

 Online Hunter Safety Course Options in Kansas

-Kansas hunters have access to online hunter education coursework that has been reviewed and approved by the KDWP.
+Kansas hunters 18 years of age and older qualify for Kansas’s “online-only” hunter education course.
 These courses are designed to meet the educational standards set by the agency and provide a flexible learning environment for students.

 Who Needs to Take Hunter Education in Kansas?